smartcontractkit/chainlink/integration-tests/deployment/keystone/README.md

 	DonInfos  map[string]capabilities_registry.CapabilitiesRegistryDONInfo
 }

 func Deploy(ctx context.Context, lggr logger.Logger, req DeployRequest) (*DeployResponse, error)
 ```

-In order to make this all work we need a mapping what nodes run which capabilities, which nodes belong to what nop, and ocr configuration for consensus.
-These are represented by `DonToCapabilities, NodeIDToNop, OCR3Config`, respectively.
+In order to make this all work we need a mapping what nodes run which capabilities, which nodes belong to what don, and ocr configuration for consensus.
+The first two are represented by `Dons, OCR3Config`, respectively.

-The first and last are simple artifacts, there is no apriori constraints on there values.

-However, `NodeIDToNop` is glue between the external system that tracks real-world nodes and nops.
-For us, this system is CLO.
-This means that values in `NodeIDToNop` need to be derived coherently from data that is sourced from prod CLO.
+The mapping for nodes->capability is an external artifact that is declare in configuration for the given environment.
+The mapping between nodes and Dons is also configuration, however it is constrained by
+real world data about the nodes themselves, such as the p2pkeys and so forth.

+For keystone, this constraint boils down to an integration point with CLO, which is the current system of record all Node/NOP metadata (as well the Jobs themselves).

+Therefore, in order to the system to work, we need to source data from CLO.

+# CLO integration

+The integration with CLO is contained `clo` package.
+It defines a minimal, keystone-specific, translation of the CLO data model to the new Job Distributor model.
+This is needed because the `Environment` abstraction relies on the JD data model and API (via `OffchainClient`).

+However, at the time of writing, it was not feasible to programmatically access the CLO API within our deployment (KS-454).

+For the time being, there are manual steps to obtain the metadata from CLO as described below.

 ## Obtaining and parsing CLO data